Oil Change Service

 - Remove and replace engine oil and filter.

 - Check the condition of all fluids.

 - Start the vehicle and check for leaks in the system.

-- It is best to follow the maintenance schedule provided by the manufacturer (you can check your schedule in your YourMechanic profile).
+- It is best to follow the maintenance schedule provided by the manufacturer.

-- We recommend replacing the oil and filter every 5,000 miles or four months.
+- We recommend replacing the oil and filter every 7 500 kilometres or six months.

 - If you notice any fluids in your driveway, you should get your vehicle inspected immediately.